Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 ## Strat

 * Split raid in half.
-Can have tanks just swap bosses for less movement.
+Groups will swap with every clash.
+Follow your tank.
 * Monkey side is pretty chill.
 Everyone should spread out and help kill/cc clones.
 If you are going to get hit by one, just try to get hit in Africa so pools don't spawn bad.
 * Keep movement to a minimum.
 Don't overmove/strafe like a dumbass.
 * On Dino side, have half of Dino group soak first soak and then the other half soak the second half.
 First group needs to drop their pools FAR, and second group should try to align theirs so the waves are predictable (think Rashok).
-I'd anticipate either a soak happening during a Blastburn Roarcannon, or having to drop pools during a Blastburn.
-Bait first in either case, then do the mechanic.
-Depending on how early they clash and your class, could be worth holding lust/CDs to hit both.
-Just make sure both die at same time though.
-Lust on pull is fine.
+A Blastubrn Roarcannon will always overlap this soak.
+The person doing it should pick one side of the soak, lock it in, they immediately move out or let themselves get knocked out of the beam.
+DO NOT AIM THE BEAM AT OTHER ANIMAL GROUP.
+Just lust pull.
 # Rik Reverb - Boss 3
 * Main mechanic are **Amplifiers** placed around the room.
 These gain power over time.
 If any reach max power, likely a wipe.
 * **Amps** drop in periodically.
 If you're hit by them dropping in, you take high damage and are stunned and knocked.
 * Players can click on an **Amplifie**r to drain its power, but get a debuff that makes them take more nature damage.
-Need players to rotate clicking Amps.
+Assign players for each amp, ranged obviously preferred.
 * Besides this, each **Amp** does: low ticking damage to the whole raid, and shoot out **Resonant Echoes**
-* Can only be hit once every 6 seconds. **If you're hit by two, you're MC'd for a minute and (probably) dead.** NOW THAT I THINK ABOUT IT, THIS IS PROBABLY LIKE DAUSEGNE(HOW TF DO U SPELL IT) AND UUNAT.
-DODGE THROUGH SPECIFIC RINGS SO YOU DON'T GET 2 STACKS.
+* Can only be hit once every 6 seconds. **If you're hit by two, you're MC'd for a minute and (probably) dead.**
-* **Echoing Chant** - Simultaneously activates all **Amplifiers**, making them shout out Resonant Echoes at the same time.
+* **Echoing Chant -** Activates all amps and makes them shoot echoes.
+Big dodge situation.
 * **Sound Cannon** - Picks a random player and shoots a line at them.
 By the wording, probably not dodgeable for the player so they should either plant and others move or gtfo of the raid.
 * **Faulty Zap** - Picks a few players and afflicts them with a high damage DoT that also increases their nature damage taken for 12 seconds.
 They also splash damage 5 yards around them.
 Players should probably wait to click on their Amp until this goes away if they have to do it soon.
+Spread out and get away from amps otherwise.
 * **Sparkblast Ignition** - Bombs will be spawned that need to be killed.
 15 seconds to kill them.
 Doing damage to them makes them shoot out swirlies that need to be dodged.
 Dealing damage to these gives a stacking haste and movement speed buff.
 * Boss makes any amps close to him (15 yards) gain power quicker.
 * Tank mechanic is a stacking Sonic DMG taken debuff.
 100% a stack.
 Cleaves to anyone in front of boss as well.